 Operational Services Division (OSD) - Climate and Sustainability

-As the procurement oversight agency of the Commonwealth, OSD intends to use its statutory mandate to reduce greenhouse gas emissions through the design and implementation of robust and sustainable procurement policies and practices.
+As the Commonwealth’s procurement oversight agency, the Operational Services Division (OSD) uses its statutory mandate to reduce greenhouse gas (GHG) emissions by designing and implementing robust and sustainable procurement policies and practices.

 OSD Climate and Sustainability Mission

-Our mission is to advance sustainability and combat climate change through strategic procurement practices.
-We are dedicated to integrating environmental, social, and economic considerations into all stages of the procurement lifecycle to achieve long-term sustainability goals while fostering innovation and driving positive change in supply chains.
+The mission of the OSD Climate and Sustainability Unit (CSU) is to advance sustainability and combat climate change through strategic procurements and practices.
+We are dedicated to integrating climate and environmental considerations across all stages of the procurement cycle, driving markets toward greener products and services, promoting responsible business practices, and positively influencing industries and supply chains.

 OSD Climate and Sustainability Objectives

-The primary objective of the OSD Climate and Sustainability Unit is to implement comprehensive strategies in the public procurement process that significantly reduce greenhouse gas emissions, the root cause of climate change, and to support a transition to low-carbon and sustainable practices.
+The primary objective of the CSU is to implement comprehensive strategies in the public procurement process that significantly reduce GHG emissions, the root cause of climate change, and to support a transition to low-carbon and sustainable practices.

 OSD Climate and Sustainability Unit

-Julia Wolfe, Director of Environmentally Preferable Purchasing Program
+Julia Wolfe, Director of Environmentally Preferable Products Procurement Program

 OSD Social Media